Feed the Future Initiative

 The Feed the Future Initiative (FTF) was launched in 2010 by the United States government and the Obama Administration to address global hunger and food insecurity.
-According to the National Institute of Food and Agriculture, it is "the U.S. government's global food security initiative."
+According to Feed the Future, it is "the U.S. government's global hunger and food security initiative."

 The Feed the Future Initiative began as an effort "to combat the global food price spikes of 2007 and 2008."
 In 2009, President Barack Obama committed $3.5 billion over a 3-year period to a global initiative with the intent of combating hunger and poverty; in May 2010, the United States Department of State launched the Feed the Future Initiative.
 The Initiative was developed by the Department of State and is coordinated primarily by the U.S. Agency for International Development (USAID).
 The main objectives of the initiative are the advancement of global agricultural development, increased food production and food security, and improved nutrition particularly for vulnerable populations such as women and children.